Roomify/docs/bat/drupal/events.rst

 Event States
 -------------
-There are two possible types of Event States.
-Fixed or Open.
+There are two possible types of Event States; Fixed or Open.

 Fixed Event States
 ^^^^^^^^^^^^^^^^^^
 Fixed event states can only have a pre-defined set of values associated with them.
 This allows us to define states such as "Available", "Booked" by associating numerical (integer) values to those labels.

 Furthermore, fixed event states can be blocking or not.
 Blocking states means that they cannot simply be overriden on the calendar by dragging over them and assigning a new state.
-They need to be dealt with explictly.
+They need to be dealt with explicitly.
 A great example is a booking event.
-You need to either explicitly delete a booking but you cannot simply drag over it and delete it.
+You need to explicitly delete a booking but you cannot simply drag over it and delete it.
 Instead if you are simply making something available or unavaialble you can just drag and select the dates and change the state of the event for those dates.

 Open Event States
 ^^^^^^^^^^^^^^^^^